kannans89/ElmRepo/03_EnvSetup/EnvSetup.md

 1. Download [Visual Studio Code](https://code.visualstudio.com/) for Windows.

-2. Double-click on VSCodeSetup.exe to launch the setup process.
-This will only take a minute.
+2. Double-click on VSCodeSetup.exe to launch the setup process.This will only take a minute.

  <!--Screenshot here -->
  ![vscode](
 https://www.tutorialspoint.com/typescript/images/setup_wizard.jpg
 )

 3. You may directly traverse to the file’s path by right clicking on  File → Open in command prompt.Similarly, the Reveal in  Explorer option shows the file in the File Explorer.

  <!--Include screenshot for elm file -->
   ![travers_path](
  https://www.tutorialspoint.com/typescript/images/traverse_files_path.jpg)